Su-Hyun Oh

-Su-Hyun Oh (born 23 May 1996) is a South Korea-born Australian professional golfer.
-She became the number one ranked amateur in the world in October 2013.
+Su-Hyun Oh (born 23 May 1996) is a South Korea-born Australian professional golfer and LPGA Tour player.
+She became number one in the World Amateur Golf Ranking in 2013 and represented Australia at the 2016 Summer Olympics.

+Early life and amateur career

 Born in Busan, South Korea, Oh moved to Australia at the age of eight and has played golf since the age of nine.

 In 2009, at 12, she was the youngest player to ever qualify for the Women's Australian Open.
 She finished tied for second at the 2013 Australian Ladies Masters, a tournament on the ALPG Tour and Ladies European Tour.

+Oh was a member of the Australian National Team and won the 2014 Espirito Santo Trophy at the World Amateur Team Championship in Japan with Shelly Shin and Minjee Lee.

+Professional career

 Oh turned professional in the fall of 2014.
-She made it to the final stage of the 2014 LPGA Qualifying School, but failed to earn an LPGA Tour card, leaving her with eligibility on the satellite Symetra Tour.

 She finished second in her professional debut at the 2015 Oates Victorian Open, then a week later won her second start as a professional, the 2015 Volvik RACV Ladies Masters in Australia.
 The win earned her a two-year exemption on the Ladies European Tour.

+Oh made it to the final stage of the 2014 LPGA Qualifying School, but failed to earn a full LPGA Tour card, leaving her with eligibility on the developmental Symetra Tour.
+She joined the LPGA Tour in 2016, and over the next eight seasons recorded runner-up finishes at the 2016 Kingsmill Championship, the 2019 ISPS Handa Vic Open, the 2019 Meijer LPGA Classic, and the 2021 Cambia Portland Classic.
+In 2019, she finished a career-high 33rd in the season rankings.

+After a tie for 8th at the 2016 KPMG Women's PGA Championship she rose to a career-high 40th in the Women's World Golf Rankings, which helped her qualify for the 2016 Summer Olympics alongside Minjee Lee.

-In January 2022, Oh won the Australian WPGA Championship by 4 strokes at Royal Queensland Golf Club.
+In 2022, Oh won the Australian WPGA Championship by 4 strokes at Royal Queensland Golf Club, and in 2025 she won the Women's Victorian Open at 13th Beach Golf Links.